cjrodriguez12/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 Initial setup of Express database including configuring routes, controllers, and handle errors.
+Implentation of Web Tokens(JWT)
+Routes and controllers are now implented with Authorization verified by JWT Adding Securty safeguards with the Select Property by excluding sensitive data from quieries.

 ## Running the Project